Jim Beesigye Owoyesigire: Background and education

-He was born circa 1960s in the Western Region, of Uganda.
-He is reported to hold to master's degrees, one a Masters in Defence & Strategic Studies, and the other a Masters in Religion, Peace & Conflict Resolution, both from undisclosed institutions.
+He was born on 11 November 1958 in Kabale District Western Region, of Uganda.
+He is reported to hold two master's degrees, one a Masters in Defence & Strategic Studies, and the other a Masters in Religion, Peace & Conflict Resolution, from Madras University and Islamic University in Uganda respectively.

 Military career

 His military service goes back to 1979, when he joined the Ugandan military.
 Over the years, Owoyesigire has served in various leadership roles including as (a) Commander of the UPDF Air Force from 2005 until 2012, and before that as (b) Division Commander of Field Artillery Division.
 He has vast knowledge and experience in Field Artillery and Air Defence.

 Before his most recent assignment to Somalia, he was chairman of the Steering Committee for the establishment of the National Defence College, Uganda.
 He also represented the UPDF in the 9th Ugandan Parliament (2011 to 2016).